dss-extensions/DSS-Python/README.md

 Testing
 =======
 Since the DLL is built using the Free Pascal compiler, which is not officially supported by EPRI, the results are validated running sample networks provided in the official OpenDSS distribution.
-The only modifications are done directly by the script, removing interactive features and some minor other minor issues.
+The only modifications are done directly by the script, removing interactive features and some other minor issues.

 The validation scripts is `tests/validation.py` and requires the same folder structure as the building process.
 You need `win32com` to run it.